Myths & Realities

 ?Myth: Smoking industrial hemp gets a person high.

 ??Reality: The THC levels in industrial hemp are so low that no one could get high from smoking it.
-Moreover, hemp contains a relatively high percentage of another cannabinoid, CBD, that actually blocks the marijuana high.
+Moreover, hemp contains a relatively high percentage of another cannabinoid, CBD, that actually blocks the marijuana high and is often seen in private label CBD products.
 Hemp, it turns out, is not only not marijuana; it could be called “antimarijuana.”

 Myth: Even though THC levels are low in hemp, the THC can be extracted and concentrated to produce a powerful drug.